mirko-pagliai/cakephp-recaptcha-mailhide/README.md

     $ composer require --prefer-dist mirko-pagliai/cakephp-recaptcha-mailhide

-**NOTE**: the package may require one of the latest versions version of CakePHP.
+**NOTE: the latest version available requires at least CakePHP 3.7**.

 Instead, the [cakephp3.2](//github.com/mirko-pagliai/cakephp-recaptcha-mailhide/tree/cakephp3.2)
 branch is compatible with CakePHP versions from 3.2 onwards.
 In this case, you can install the package as well: